Best Things to do on Great Keppel Island

 Are you planning to visit Great Keppel Island?
 This article covers all the very best things to do on Great Keppel Island, including activities, tours, where to stay and how to get there.

-The Queensland Travel Guide acknowledges the Woppaburra People, the Traditional Custodians of the land on which Great Keppel Island is situated.
+The Queensland Travel Guide acknowledges the Ganomi-Woppaburra People, the Traditional Custodians of the land on which Great Keppel Island is situated.
 We pay our respects to their Elders past, present and emerging, and recognise their continued spiritual and cultural connections to Country.
 Always was, always will be, Aboriginal land.

 For those considering a holiday to the Island, this guide will help you decide exactly what to do on Great Keppel Island.
 The guide covers all the best Great Keppel Island activities, accommodation options as well as how to get there.